tristann21/tristann21.github.io/_pages/Gaming/legacy4j overview.md

 ![](https://www.youtube.com/watch?v=tjbNFWbbWxU)

-# Reimplementing Console Features to Java
+# Reimplementing console features to Java
 Legacy4J meticulously reimplements every feature of 4J Studios' Minecraft for Java Edition.
 It encompasses all the interfaces from the console edition, including texture packs such as the iconic plastic texturepack!
 Classic skins which will soon be available, along with all the sound effects and graphics, like the gamma system, which appear strikingly identical.
 As well as the old terrain generation!

 Not to be overlooked are the tutorial worlds - each one faithfully recreated/ported into Legacy4J!